jasonrsmith99/419_group1/Group-Project-1.md

     -   We have a continuous variable (flexion/rotation)
 -   One independent variable (categorical, independent)
     -   Treatment and Control, Right and Left Leg
--   Independance of observations \*Yes for treatment/control, probably not for right/left leg
+-   Independence of observations \*measures are for each leg.
+Comparing left and right leg is likely not independent.
+I’m not sure about comparing between treatment/control
+    -   possible solution would be to average the rotation/flexion between each patient’s legs
 -   Distributions have kind of similar shapes/spreads \*can test medians
-    -   if not same shape/spread can only test for distrubtion
+    -   if not same shape/spread can only test for distribution

 ## Is there a difference between treatment group’s inital flexion/rotation